dascentral/dotfiles/settings/Settings.md

 ## Messages

-### General

-* Uncheck "Play sound effects"
+* General > Uncheck "Play sound effects"

-### Accounts

-* Uncheck my email address under "You can be reached for messages at:"
+* Accounts > Uncheck my email address under "You can be reached for messages at:"

-## Outlook

-* Notifications & Sounds > Turn off Desktop alert
-* Notifications & Sounds > Turn off all sounds
-* Reading > Mark items read after previewing for 1 second
-* Signatures > Add the signatures
-* AutoCorrect > AutoFormat > Uncheck everything except "Internet and network paths with hyperlinks"
-* Calendar > Set work starts to "8:00am"
-* Calendar > Set work ends to "7:00pm"

-## System Fonts

-I like using Microsoft's "Calibri" font within Evernote.
-Microsoft packages its application fonts within the app bundle.
-They are not available by default to other macOS applications and will need to be added manually to Font Book.
-You can add the font files from within the app bundle.

-* Browse to `/Applications`
-* Right click on `Microsoft Word.app` and click "Show Package Contents"
-* Browse to `/Contents/Resources/DFonts`

 ## System Preferences